topcubeyza/todolist-packed/README.md

 docker network create todo-network
 ```

-3. Run the following command to start the docker containers and run the applications:
+3. Run the following command to start the docker containers and run the applications (this can take a few minutes):

 ```
 docker-compose up